OpenCTI-Platform/connectors/external-import/obstracts/README.md

 ### Docker
 Build a Docker Image using the provided `Dockerfile`.
-Example: `docker build . -t opencti-taxii2-import:latest`.
+Example: `docker build . -t opencti-obstracts-import:latest`.
 Make sure to replace the environment variables in `docker-compose.yml` with the appropriate configurations for your environment.
 Then, start the docker container with the provided `docker-compose.yml`
 ### Manual/VM Deployment
 Create a file `config.yml` based off the provided `config.yml.sample`.
 Replace the configuration variables (especially the "ChangeMe" variables) with the appropriate configurations for you environment.
 Install the required python dependencies (preferably in a virtual environment) with `pip3 install -r requirements.txt` Then, run the `python3 rf_feeds.py` command to start the connector
 ## Usage